Albuterol (By breathing)

 AccuNeb, Novaplus Ventolin HFA, ProAir HFA, Proventil, Proventil HFA, ReliOn Ventolin HFA, Ventolin HFA

 Aerosol, Powder Under Pressure, Solution

-- You will use the solution form with an inhaler device called a nebulizer.
+- Solution: You will use this medicine with an inhaler device called a nebulizer.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
 Your caregiver will show you how to use your nebulizer.

 - To use the inhaler:

 - Remove the cap and look at the mouthpiece to make sure it is clean.